Arthur Derounian

-Arthur Derounian (born Avedis Boghos Derounian (Աւետիս Պօղոս Տէրունեան), April 9, 1909 – April 23, 1991), also known as John Roy Carlson among many pen names, was an Armenian-American journalist and author, best-selling author of Under Cover.
+Arthur Derounian (born Avedis Boghos Derounian (Աւետիս Պօղոս Տէրունեան), April 9, 1909 – April 23, 1991), also known as John Roy Carlson among many pen names, was an Armenian-American journalist and author, the best-selling author of Under Cover.

 Derounian wrote for the Armenian Mirror-Spectator, Fortune Magazine, the Council Against Intolerance and the Friends of Democracy.
 In the 1950s he founded and managed the Armenian Information Service, which made a number of publications.
 His exposé writing has been the subject of lawsuits.

 Derounian is also notable for editing the manifesto of Armenia's first Prime Minister, Hovhannes Kajaznuni.

 Personal life

 He was born to Boghos Derounian and Eliza Aprahamian in Dedeagach, Adrianople Vilayet, Ottoman Empire (today Alexandroupoli, Greece).
 The Balkan Wars and First World War had an unsettling effect on the entire region, and his hometown repeatedly changed hands.
-The family moved several times, spending time in Turkey and Sofia, Bulgaria, where his brother Steven Derounian (who later became a Republican Representative) was born.
+The family moved several times, spending time in Turkey and Sofia, Bulgaria, where his brother Steven Derounian (who was later elected to the U.S. House of Representatives as a Republican from Long Island) was born.
 Eventually the family emigrated to the United States, settling in Mineola, New York.
 He went on to study at New York University's School of Journalism.
 Later, he married Marie Nazarian and had a daughter named Elyse and a son named Robert.

 He died of a heart attack on April 23, 1991, while researching at the library of the American Jewish Committee on East 56th Street.